Minnesota Wild: Retired numbers

 The NHL retired Wayne Gretzky's No. 99 for all its member teams at the 2000 NHL All-Star Game.

 Hall of Famers

-The Wild's former head coach Jacques Lemaire was inducted into the Hockey Hall of Fame (in the players category) in 1985.
+As of 2024, no member of the Minnesota Wild has been inducted into the Hockey Hall of Fame, although the team has been coached by a member of the Hall with Jacques Lemaire (inducted as a player in 1985).